New

 How Property Management Companies Approach Vendor Selection Today

-Leading property management companies evaluate vendor selection with a practical focus on risk and execution, reflecting broader shifts in how procurement is structured, governed, and supported by technology across modern portfolios.
+Leading property management companies evaluate vendor selection with a practical focus on risk and execution, reflecting broader shifts in property management procurement models and technology-driven transformation across modern portfolios.

 Compliance Is a Baseline Requirement